Mathieu-Despres/HTML-CSS-code-refactor/README.md

 Follow these steps to complete the challenge:

-1. Clone your starter codeLinks to an external site..
+1. Clone your starter code.

 2. Refactor the code to meet the Acceptance Criteria.